open-power/snap/actions/hdl_example/doc/README.md

         README.md                 TBD
 ```
 ## Hardware Details
-Following block diagramms shows overview of blocks interconnections.
+Following block diagrams shows an overview of main blocks interconnections.

-On the first one we have the top view showing FPGA pins, connected to PCIe and to configuration flash memory and the 2 main blocks.
+On the following diagram we have the top view showing :
+- FPGA pins, connected to PCIe and to configuration flash memory
-- the PSL (providing PCIe interface and flash controller)
+- the PSL block (providing PCIe interface and flash controller)
-- the action(s) wrapper
+- the action(s) wrapper block
 ![Top block_diagram](./top_blocks.png "SNAP")

-The following diagramm details the interconnection of the PSL_ACCEL block used to interconnect PSL to :
+The following diagram details the interconnection of the PSL_ACCEL block used to interconnect PSL to :
 - the action(s) wrapper(s)
 - the SNAP cores